AkankshaNarula/Major-Project-Group-8-/README.md

 - **Capacity-Gated Forgetting (CGF):** A falsifiable hypothesis that the capacity ratio `ρ = r_LoRA / d*(D_ft)` predicts two qualitatively distinct forgetting regimes — uniform forgetting below a critical threshold `ρ*`, and proximity-structured forgetting above it.
 - **Endogenous Replay (SSRA):** A replay method in which the rehearsal corpus is generated from the base model itself.
 It achieves an **80% reduction in forgetting** over no replay and ~50% over real-text replay at matched sample budget, without sacrificing MedQA target accuracy.

+The Problem We Are Solving
+A hospital wants to use an AI model to help doctors.
+They train it on their patient records and clinical guidelines.
+It gets very good at medicine.
+But what else did it quietly forget?

+The central clinical problem: When you fine-tune a large language model on medical data, it improves at medical tasks — but we have no principled way to predict which other knowledge domains it will damage, how severely, or whether the damage is random or follows a pattern.
+Today's standard practice is to report one single accuracy number on a benchmark before and after fine-tuning.
+That hides everything.
+Imagine a model that scores 75% on a general knowledge test before medical fine-tuning.
+After training on clinical data, it scores 73%.
+That aggregate 2% drop sounds acceptable.
+But inside that 2% average might be: abstract algebra dropped 12%, pharmacology improved 8%, jurisprudence dropped 0%.
+If the model is used in a hospital to advise on drug interactions that require knowledge of both medicine AND chemistry AND law, these invisible subject-level drops become patient safety issues.

+What
+We map exactly which of MMLU's 57 knowledge subjects are damaged by medical fine-tuning — the first per-subject forgetting profile of its kind.
+Why
+Because aggregate benchmarks hide the damage.
+A hospital deploying an AI model needs to know which corners of knowledge were lost, not just a single number.
+How
+By testing the model on all 57 subjects before and after fine-tuning, then computing whether the damage correlates with how semantically close each subject is to medicine.
 ---

 ## Key Results